dankamongmen/panelreels/README.md

  - NCURSES 6.1+ with wide character support is required.
  - GoogleTest 1.9.0+ is required.
    - As of 2019-10, GoogleTest 1.9.0 has not yet been released.
-Debian and Arch ship prereleases of it.
+Debian ships a prerelease.
+Arch is lacking.
 You need a build with `GTEST_SKIP`.
- - CMake 3.16+ is required.
-Chant the standard incantations.
+ - CMake 3.16+ is required on Arch.
+You can get by with 3.13 on Debian.
+	 Chant the standard incantations, and form your parentheses of salt.

 ## Panel wheels
 Panel wheels implement a dynamic collection of collapsible panels within a